BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 ## Users/personas of the project
 The Keylime extension will be used by cloud service providers, cloud service users, and developers.
 It specifically targets open-source cloud users, since QEMU/KVM is the most popular open-source hypervisor.

 The Keylime extension will also be used by the Keylime development community to push the project forward.
 The community is committed to introducing and integrating new security verification features for cloud computing.

 In general, Keylime targets organizations that could benefit from cloud computing, but are reluctant to use it due to security limitations in protecting sensitive data.
 These organizations include, but are not limited to, the government, medical organizations, and financial institutions.

+The Keylime extension does not target users who have a non-QEMU/KVM hypervisor.

 ## Scope and features of the project [TODO: In progress]